attack-monkey/react-fn/README.md

 React-fn is a functional approach to React.
 Take a look at this basic app below.
 You'll notice that State and Actions are decoupled from Components altogether, making things clean and simple.

 - Components take in State and Actions
-- Components can display State, but can only modify it via actions
+- Components can display State, but Components must call Actions to update State
 - Upon state-change, the app refreshes

 ## Basic App